 The trek continues to Luboche and Gorakshep.
 These places are over 5000 m which apparently is an elevation prone to trigger altitude sickness.
-The trekkers might feel a light headache, shortness of breath and loss of appetite, which are normal symptoms to face in high altitude area.
+The trekkers might feel a slight headache, shortness of breath and loss of appetite, which are normal symptoms to face in high altitude areas.

 Furthermore, we discover more stunning views of the awe-inspiring mountains such as Mt.
 Everest, Mt.
 Lhotse and Mt.
 Nuptse on our journey back to Lukla from the Everest base camp and Kalapatthar.